Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing: The Proposed Method

 The difference between the dehazing result ${\bm u}^*$ and $\bm u$ is:

-where $\bm R_{\tilde{\bm u}^*/{\bm u}}$ reflects the difference between the dehazing result and the label.
+where $\bm R_{{\bm u}^*/{\bm u}}$ reflects the difference between the dehazing result and the label.
 It also indirectly indicates the location of regions in the dehazing result where the dehazing effect is not ideal.
-Suppose the depth estimation network can focus on those regions and yield accurate depth estimation results in these regions.
+Suppose the DE can focus on those regions and yield accurate depth estimation results in these regions.
 In that case, it will provide more accurate depth information for image dehazing in the mutual promotion of dual tasks to assist the dehazing network in obtaining ideal dehazing results.
-In this process, the difference $\bm R_{\tilde{\bm u}^*/{\bm u}}$ is processed through a difference perceptron consisting of convolutional layers, MLP and Softmax to predict the coefficient matrix $\bm A_{d,r}$ that reflects the difference between $\tilde{\bm u}^*$ and $\bm u$.
-The depth estimation network is optimized by minimizing a tailored loss function as follows: \begin{small}
+In this process, the difference $\bm R_{{\bm u}^*/{\bm u}}$ is processed through a difference perceptron consisting of convolutional layers, MLP and Softmax to predict the coefficient matrix $\bm A_{d,r}$ that reflects the difference between ${\bm u}^*$ and $\bm u$.
+DE is optimized by minimizing a tailored loss function as follows: \begin{small}

 \end{small}